monoreals/xmpp-servers/README.md

 >Hello!
 The example.com is the site of the public XMPP server.
 You can create an account here example.com/registration

 **Bad example site for XMPP server**
 >Hello!
 I John Doe.
-I like Kitten and like drink beer.
+I like to eat fried chicken and like drink beer.
 The weather is wonderful.
 My site is under construction.
 Ho-ho-ho

+Even if your site has a culinary blog theme, short indicate that the visitor can create an account on the XMPP server and how to do it.

 ## Terms of removal from the list